ImageMagick v6 Examples --

 Adding Some Thickness

-This is actually very tricky as we create a colored, mask of the image which is then replicated multiple times, and layered under the original image (using 'DstOver' composition), with increasing offsets to give the image thickness.
+This is actually very tricky as we create a colored, mask of the image which is then replicated multiple times and layered under the original image (using 'DstOver' composition) with increasing offsets to give the image thickness.

-convert thumbnail.gif -matte \
+convert thumbnail.gif -alpha set \

 \( +clone -fill DarkSlateGrey -colorize 100% -repage +0+1 \) \